-Deadstock fabric is something Achievement Repair and Gear uses often.
+Deadstock fabric is one way to improve sustainability and address the environmental impact of textiles.
+It’s also something Achievement Repair and Gear uses often.
 In simple terms, it’s fabric that is no longer wanted for its original purpose or buyer.
 Instead of going to waste, small quantities of this fabric are made available to makers like us.
 That allows us to create unique products—but once the fabric is gone, it’s gone.

 Rather than rewriting what’s already been said well, I’m linking below to a great article that explains what deadstock fabric is and why it’s a more sustainable option: